Ecology ∩ Statistics ∩ Data Science

 The geographic ranges of many species are shifting as a result of climate change and human introductions.
 I use modelling to understand precisely how these shifts occur and what, if any, interventions can stop or slow them.

-Recent work (Legault et al. 2020) focusing on shifts in one dimension found that competitive interactions affect both the speed and shape of range expansion.
+Previous work (Legault et al. 2020) found that competitive interactions affect both the speed and shape of range expansion.

 Experimental data showing the impact of interspecific competition on range expansion across 8 generations.
 Lines are mean abundances across 16 patch landscapes (15 replicates).
 Shaded areas are 95% confidence intervals for generation 8.